Skip to content

 global.mode enum blocking one of blocking, detect_only

-global.disable []string [] every entry must resolve to a registered canonical name (category or sub-protection)
+global.disable []string [] every entry must resolve to a registered canonical name (L1 family, L2 bucket, or leaf)

 global.accept.methods []string standard 7 each must be a valid HTTP method